Texas judge says abortions can resume, but future uncertain

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — Abortions in Texas can resume under a federal judge’s ruling late Wednesday, but for how long?
+WASHINGTON (AP) — Abortions in Texas can resume under a federal judge’s ruling this week, but for how long?
 A conservative federal appeals court, and ultimately the Supreme Court, might take a more skeptical look at the Biden administration’s lawsuit over Texas’ six-week abortion ban.

 The state law prohibiting abortions once cardiac activity is detected, usually around six weeks, had been in effect for more than a month.
-U.S. District Judge Robert Pitman temporarily blocked it, in a 113-page ruling that found the law violates a woman's right to an abortion.
+U.S. District Judge Robert Pitman temporarily blocked it late Wednesday in a 113-page ruling that found the law violates a woman's right to an abortion.

 But the legal fight over the law at this point isn't focused on abortion rights, but rather on who has the ability to mount a legal challenge to it and what a court can do.